-Carrie Dimino is Coordinator of the KCKCC Writing Center and an Assistant Professor of English.
+Carrie Dimino is the Coordinator of the KCKCC Writing Center and an Associate Professor of English.
 She earned a B.A. in Professional Writing Studies and a M.A. in Poetry from the University of Missouri-KC.
 Her specialties include close reading, argumentation, creative assignments, and writing in the sciences.

 Sarah Cole is our new Math Tutoring Coordinator.
 She comes to KCKCC from MCC where she was a Learning Specialist and Learning Center Coordinator for 5 years.
 During this time, she worked closely with students by providing student centered tutoring and content to students in a variety of subjects, particularly math and math related courses.
 She also coordinated tutoring and oversaw the day to day activities in the Learning Center.
 She dedicated herself to working closely with students in CTE programs and providing math support to these students in their content courses.
 She enjoys learning and takes a student-centered approach to learning and teaching.
 Sarah has also tutored math from basic to differential equations and taught High School English in Japan for two years.